 Design Basics 1: Space - the Foundation of Every Room

-Space is the foundation of every room.
-It’s what determines how a room feels — whether it’s open and comfortable or crowded and cramped.
 In interior design, space isn’t just about square footage.
 It’s about how furniture is arranged, how much room is left open, and how everything fits together.

 An empty room with no defined layout or function.

-What Designers Mean by Space
+What we Mean by Space

 Designers often think about space in two ways: positive space and negative space.
 Positive space is where furniture and decor sit, while negative space is the open areas that give a room breathing room.